 By JENNIFER AGIESTA, Associated Press

-The poll was conducted in conjunction with WE tv ahead of the launch of the show “Marriage Boot Camp,” from Jan.
-17-21 using KnowledgePanel, GfK’s probability-based online panel designed to be representative of the U.S. population.
-It involved online interviews with 1,060 adults and has a margin of sampling error of plus or minus 3.9 percentage points for the full sample.
+The AP-GfK Poll was conducted July 24-28, 2014, using KnowledgePanel, GfK’s probability-based online panel designed to be representative of the U.S. population.
+It involved online interviews with 1,044 adults and has a margin of sampling error of plus or minus 3.4 percentage points for all respondents.
+It is larger for subgroups.

 Respondents were first selected randomly using phone or mail survey methods and were later interviewed online.
 People selected for KnowledgePanel who didn’t otherwise have access to the Internet were provided with the ability to access the Internet at no cost to them.

 By JOAN LOWY and JENNIFER AGIESTA, Associated Press